vivaria/edisonrul.ing/README.md

 ## CRYSTAL TREE

-*   "Crystal Tree's" effect cannot be activated if you do not have enough "Crystal Beast" monsters remaining in your Deck.
-Example: If you have 4 Crystal Counters on "Crystal Tree" but only 3 "Crystal Beast" monsters remaining in your Deck, you cannot activate "Crystal Tree's" effect.
+*   "Crystal Tree"'s effect cannot be activated if you do not have enough "Crystal Beast" monsters remaining in your Deck.
+Example: If you have 4 Crystal Counters on "Crystal Tree" but only 3 "Crystal Beast" monsters remaining in your Deck, you cannot activate "Crystal Tree"'s effect.
-*   "Crystal Tree's" effect cannot be activated if you do not have enough open Spell and Trap Card Zone spaces for the "Crystal Beast" monsters that would be placed into your Spell and Trap Card Zone with "Crystal Tree's" effect.
-Example: If you have 4 Crystal Counters on "Crystal Tree" but only 2 open Spell and Trap Card Zone spaces, you cannot activate "Crystal Tree's" effect.
+*   "Crystal Tree"'s effect cannot be activated if you do not have enough open Spell and Trap Card Zone spaces for the "Crystal Beast" monsters that would be placed into your Spell and Trap Card Zone with "Crystal Tree"'s effect.
+Example: If you have 4 Crystal Counters on "Crystal Tree" but only 2 open Spell and Trap Card Zone spaces, you cannot activate "Crystal Tree"'s effect.
 *   When a "Crystal Beast" monster is equipped to "Relinquished" with its effect, a Crystal Counter is placed onto "Crystal Tree".